 Growing garlic can be the best health decision you can make.
 It is one of the best natural supplements for your immune system and is a breeze to grow indoors and outdoors.
 You can even grow hydroponic garlic with the right setup.

 One of the great benefits of growing garlic yourself is having a neverending supply of natural organic garlic at your disposal.
 This is especially helpful during those cold, wet winter months when you are more likely to get sick, and less likely to want to go out shopping.

-Shipping imported food also generates greenhouse gases from the burning of fuel to fly or ship the produce to your local supermarket.
-All of these substances eventually end up in your food and in your body, so by growing your own garlic not only are you potentially saving money, but you are saving your health and the health of your environment as well.
+Shipping imported food also generates greenhouse gases from the burning of fuel to fly or ship the product to your local supermarket.
+All of these substances eventually end up in your food and in your body.

 How easy is it to grow garlic indoors?
 Can they grow in a container?